netdata/netdata/README.md

    If you're looking for specific information, you can use the search feature to find the relevant metrics or charts.
 This can help you avoid scrolling through all the data.

 3. **Customize your Dashboards**<br/>
    Netdata allows you to create custom dashboards, which can help you focus on the metrics that are most important to you.
-Sign-in to Netdata and there you can have your custom dashboards. (coming soon to the agent dashboard too)
+Sign-in to Netdata and there you can have your custom dashboards. (coming soon to the Agent dashboard too)

 4. **Leverage Netdata's Anomaly Detection**<br/>
    Netdata uses machine learning to detect anomalies in your metrics.
 This can help you identify potential issues before they become major problems.
 We have added an `AR` button above the dashboard table of contents to reveal the anomaly rate per section so that you can spot what could need your attention.